keptn/lifecycle-toolkit/docs/docs/migrate/keptnapp/index.md

 Keptn via the
 [automatic app-discovery](../../guides/auto-app-discovery.md)
-feature do not require modification unless you edited them manually to add pre/post tasks and evaluations.
+feature do not require modification unless you edited them manually to add pre/post-deployment tasks or evaluations.

 To migrate an existing **manually created KeptnApp** to KeptnAppContext you need to execute the following steps: